HectiqAI/clisync/README.md

 It is intended for a specific use case with singleton classes.
 The static methods of the class are included in the command line tool.

+A working and complete demo is available in the [demo](demo) directory.
+A readme file is available to explain how to install and use the demo.

 ### Include all class methods

 ```python